IgrozZ/Snake_Game-/README.md

 ##

 ## Upcoming Features
-- Power-up Icons: Adding icons and timers for power-ups.
 - Board Enhancements: Improved board design and number styling.
 - Additional Power-ups: New power-ups to add variety to the gameplay.
 - New Game Modes: Introducing different game modes for varied challenges.
 - Wall Addition: Adding walls to the sides of the game for added difficulty.
 - Minor Logic Adjustments: Refinements in food generation and overall game logic.

+## Added Features
+- 05/30 - "Power-up Icons: Adding icons and timers for power-ups."
+Done.

 ##
 ##